The Perfect Compromise for an Adults-Only Wedding

 From a photography perspective, I am of two minds on the adults-only wedding concept.
 On the one hand, kids are precious little photo ops and their cute antics make for some fantastic photos.
 But on the other hand, rowdy kids can also serve as a distraction, especially during the ceremony.
 Genny and Blaine’s rehearsal dinner was the perfect compromise.
 I caught lots of cute moments with the kids, but the wedding the next day allowed me to focus on the adults and no one wailed during the vows.
 And as you can see with the little one who fell asleep at the table during the rehearsal dinner, I’m not sure she would have lasted the entire wedding.

-I’ll have all the details on Genny and Blaine’s wedding next week, but in the meantime, enjoy the photos and have a wonderful Memorial Day weekend!
+Enjoy the photos and have a wonderful Memorial Day weekend!